rust-lang/rust/doc/rust.md

 }
 ~~~~

-Multiple alternative patterns may be joined with the `|` operator.
+Multiple match patterns may be joined with the `|` operator.
 A
 range of values may be specified with `to`.
 For example:

 ~~~~
 # let x = 2;

-let message = alt x {
+let message = match x {
   0 | 1  => ~"not many",
   2 to 9 => ~"a few",
   _      => ~"lots"
 };
 ~~~~

-Finally, alt patterns can accept *pattern guards* to further refine the
+Finally, match patterns can accept *pattern guards* to further refine the
 criteria for matching a case.
 Pattern guards appear after the pattern and
 consist of a bool-typed expression following the `if` keyword.
 A pattern
 guard may refer to the variables bound within the pattern they follow.